roe-dl/weewx-precipmeter/README.md

 * `MOR`: meteorological optical range (visibility) in precipitation (This reading does not report fog induced visibility reduction.)
 * `raw0000` to `raw1023`: raw data (no. 93)
+* `rain`: amount of precipitation during the archive interval (calculated by this extension, not provided by the device)
+* `rainDur`: duration of precipitation during the archive interval (calculated by this extension, not provided by the device)
 * `history`: history of the present weather codes of the last hour.
 This is for debugging purposes.
 The internal structure of the value may change without notice.